nana-khay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Project Tasks

- Create an alias for the command 'ls' to execute 'rm *'.
+ Create an alias for the command 'ls' to execute 'rm *'

+Print "hello user" where 'user' is the current Linux user.